pinecone-io/pinecone-ts-client/README.md

 await index.fetch(['1']);
 ```

 The first argument is the name of the index you are targeting.
 There's an optional second argument for providing an index host override for all index operations.
-Unless there is a need to override the index host, it is recommended to allow the Pinecone client to resolve the index's host automatically.

 ```typescript
 const pinecone = new Pinecone();